-(iv) A map of the school's catchment area is available on the school's details page of the Hampshire County Council website www.hants.gov.uk/educationandlearning/findaschool.
+(iv) The catchment area is a geographical area from which children may be afforded priority for admission to a particular school.
+A map of the school's catchment area is available on the school's details page of the Hampshire County Council website www.hants.gov.uk/educationandlearning/findaschool.

 (v) 'Sibling' refers to brother or sister, half-brother or half-sister, adoptive brother or adoptive sister, foster brother or foster sister, stepbrother or stepsister living as one family unit at the same address.
 It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses.
-Criteria 4 and 6 include children who at the time of application have a sibling for whom the offer of a place at Westfields Infant School or the linked junior school, Westfields Junior School, has been accepted, even if the sibling is not yet attending.
-It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at the Westfields Infant School at the time of application, who are successful in gaining a place at the linked junior school, Westfields Junior School, on the national notification date.
+Criteria 4 and 6 include children who at the time of application have a sibling for whom the offer of a place at of Westfields Infant School or the linked junior school, Westfields Junior School, has been accepted, even if the sibling is not yet attending.
+It also includes, in the normal admissions round, children who have a sibling on roll in Year 2 at Westfields Infant School at the time of application, who are successful in gaining a place at the linked junior school, Westfields Junior School, on the national notification date.